abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 ### Read it first

-Before running the `example.rb` code, it makes sense to take a look at it first and see what it is doing.
+Before running the `models.rb` code, it makes sense to take a look at it first and see what it is doing.
 Here is the code:

-{% gist 3073736 example.rb %}
+{% gist 3073736 models.rb %}

 You can see that the code is very readable.
 All it is really doing is specifying the definitions of a few tables of the `sports2000` database in